enagonius/Duimon-Mega-Bezel/Graphics/PDP-1_Spacewar!/README.md

 ![](images/pdp1_tree.png)

-Execute the pdp1.cmd batch file that is not in your root Retroarch folder.
+Execute the "pdp1.cmd" batch file that is in your root Retroarch folder.

 ...contents of batch file...